 Pro tip: Whenever you launch an ad using AdRoll, regardless of format or type, you can set specific audience locations.

 Social media has become a hotspot for advertising and ecommerce business, to the point that many shoppers now prefer to make purchases through social media instead of a brand's website or in a retail store.
+For this reason among others, keeping your ads consistent across social media platforms is important, and our connected social ads feature makes that consistency easier to achieve.
 Social media targeting helps brands leverage consumers' behavior on the web, search engines, and social media sites to present ads that reflect consumer interests.
 Social media targeting can also be considered a kind of behavioral targeting.

 Retargeting is an essential tool for digital marketers because it capitalizes on customers who have already demonstrated interest in or engaged with a brand.
 It works by associating sets of ad messaging (display ads, emails, social media ads, etc.) with given behaviors when a customer is engaging with a brand online.
 For instance, a customer who purchases a pair of running shoes will likely be retargeted with ads about other running accessories.